TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/World/Immortal Manor.md

 #### Crafting System

+6 Groups.

 Element 115

+Eggs/Berries/Potatoes/Grain
+Milk/Water
+New/Fermented
+Normal/Carbonized

+Gin uses grains and juniper berries
+Whiskey uses malted grains
+Brandy uses fermented fruit juice
+Vodka uses potatoes, or sometimes grains or beets Tequila and mezcal both use the blue agave and other agave varieties Rum uses sugarcane juice or molasses
+Absinthe uses medicinal herbs and plants, including anise and fennel

+Madeira, a Portuguese white wine
+Sherry, a Spanish white wine that is often used in cooking Vermouth, a white or red wine flavored with aromatic herbs and typically used in martinis

 A mineral that is solid at the temperature and pressure of Earth's surface, embedded within it's mantle.
 Color changes from red, to green, to blue.